From Idea to MVP: How AI Accelerates Software Development

 If you are a founder considering AI-assisted MVP development, here is our honest advice:

-2. Budget for post-MVP stabilization.
+Budget for post-MVP stabilization.
 The first version will have rough edges.
-Plan for 2-4 weeks of hardening after launch.
+Reserve an explicit hardening phase after launch and size it from the risks discovered during testing.

-4. Do not optimize for speed alone.
+Do not optimize for speed alone.
 The goal is not the fastest possible MVP.
 It is the fastest possible MVP that you can build on.
-A foundation that crumbles under 100 users is not faster — it is more expensive.
+A foundation that fails under real usage is not faster – it simply defers the work.

 The AI era has not changed what makes a successful product.
-It has changed how quickly you can learn whether your product idea is one of the successful ones.
-That feedback loop compression is the real value, and it is transformative.
+It can shorten the path to a prototype that helps you test an idea.
+That shorter feedback loop is the real value.